 A family run buisness in a stunning setting of walled gardens.
 The nursery is well situated for all areas of Liverpool.
 It is based on the main route to Liverpool and Manchester via Edge Lane and Wavertree Road.
 Botanic Lodge Nursery is a great learning environment for you child to thrive.

-Botanic Lodge Nursery got judged outstanding in all areas by Ofsted and got voted 'best nursery' by the family go live magazine 2013 and 2014.
+Botanic Lodge Nursery got judged Good in all areas by Ofsted in 2019 and got voted 'best nursery' by the family go live magazine 2013 and 2014.

 Who to contact